y2737924daohegua/corber/pages/frameworks/vue.md

 title:  "Vue.js Mobile Apps"
 ---

-Vue CLI projects should ensure their *baseUrl* properly in vue.config.js does not have a leading slash.
+Vue CLI projects should ensure their *publicPath* or *baseUrl* properly in vue.config.js does not have a leading slash.
 This will be validate for your on every build, start and serve.

 ##### Vue CLI 3 Projects